sissa-data-science/DADApy/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply._

-- [ ] I am making a pull request against the `develop` branch (left side).
-Also you should start your branch off our `develop`.
 - [ ] Lint and unit tests pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works

-## Further comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...